 In an effort to foster a healthy and robust social-emotional environment, CASA has employed a full time Health and Wellness Counselor.
-Lily Cardasis has an MA in community mental health and is working towards licensure as a Marriage and Family Therapist.
-Lily offers individual and group therapy to CASA kids who could benefit from some extra support.
-Lily can provide brief solution-focused counseling or long term depth-oriented play therapy for CASA students at no additional cost to families.
-Lily also acts as our on-site Positive Discipline and Restorative Practices coach, an invaluable resource to our teachers and families.
+Laurel Elliott has an MA in Counseling Psychology with a concentration in Drama Therapy, and offers services at CASA as a Registered Associate Marriage and Family Therapist under supervision of an outside licensed therapist.
+Laurel offers individual wellness checks and wellness groups to CASA kids who could benefit from some extra support.
+Laurel also acts as our on-site Positive Discipline and Restorative Practices coach, an invaluable resource to our teachers and families.

 Kindness Is Cool